Generated Factories

 implement: ArticleFactory

-Example: if the method create() did not accept the parameter $authorId, we could specify a fixed value in the configuration that would be passed to the constructor Article:
+Example: If the create() method didn't accept the $authorId parameter, we could provide a fixed value in the configuration to be passed to the Article constructor:

 services: